 Although the University of Alabama Birmingham was not funded in 2019, the successes of the program prepared the university to successfully compete for the university’s Grand Challenge, which is part of the university’s strategic plan (Forging the Future) to energize outstanding talent to identify and solve complex societal problems.
 Dr. Mona Fouad’s Healthy Alabama 2030: Live HealthSmart proposal was selected as the university’s inaugural Grand Challenge winner.

-Leveraging the successes and lessons learned from REACH, the coalition plans to elevating the state out of the bottom 10 in national health rankings by the year 2030 through policy, systems, and environmental approaches.
-Past CDC-REACH funding not only prepared the university to successfully compete on this large-scale, but also produced new opportunities for growth, exposure and sustainability.
+Leveraging the successes and lessons learned from REACH, the coalition plans to elevate the state out of the bottom 10 in national health rankings by the year 2030 through policy, systems, and environmental approaches.
+Past CDC-REACH funding not only prepared the university to successfully compete on this large-scale but also produced new opportunities for growth, exposure, and sustainability.

 Community Health Councils, Inc. (CHC) REACH

 Community Health Councils (CHC) became a REACH 2010 grantee in 1999 to address the health disparities that were plaguing under-resourced communities in South Los Angeles.